artatechsoft/InkbookSDK/README.md

 ### How to properly refresh screen
 Major diffrence between e-paper and other types of displays is managing refresh.
 E-Ink screen does not automaticaly refresh.
 It is refreshed by system only when it's context changes.
-Aditionaly, screen my refresh itself using difrent modes/strategies that prioritise different parameters like speed, image quality, ghosting effects (discussed later on).
+Aditionaly, screen may refresh itself using difrent modes/strategies that prioritise different parameters like speed, image quality, ghosting effects (discussed later on).

 #### Reading mode

-Reading mode or Full refresh mode, use full capabilities of 16-leve grayscale to refresh the screen.
+Reading mode or Full refresh mode, use full capabilities of 16-level grayscale to refresh the screen.
 This mode has the slowest refresh speed (450-520ms), with less residue but it may cause flickering effect when displaying more dynamic content.
 Can be also used to periodically clear the residue/ghosting caused by the refresh of other modes.
 This mode should be used to display text and high quality grayscale images.

 Example code to invoke this mode: